 How to be healthy on your first visit to Sri Lanka

-Most common sickness among foreign travellers is diarrhoea, which can create you a miserable time due to your carelessness and hypochondria.
-The precaution is simple: stick to mineral water when it comes to drinking water, don’t consume peeled fruits sold on the streets, and avoid salad on the street food outlets.
-If you like to sample local food drop into a tourist board registered restaurant and appease your taste buds and you should be fine.
+The most common sickness among foreign travellers is diarrhoea, which can create a miserable time due to your carelessness and hypochondria.
+The precaution is simple: stick to mineral water when it comes to drinking water, don’t consume peeled fruits sold on the streets, and avoid salad in the street food outlets.
+If you like to sample local food drop into a tourist board-registered restaurant and appease your taste buds and you should be fine.
 If you can stick to the food sold at the hotel, you don’t need to bother about food poisoning.